 How is it best started ?

-ZMCS is usually started with a Batch file, a Script, Windows Autostart or from within an Windows application and runs completely and unattended in background.
+ZMCS is usually started with a Batch file, a Script, Windows Autostart, as a scheduled task or from within a Windows application and runs completely and unattended in background.
 The client ends when done.
 The server runs endless until closed by the user or an application.

 The software provides status information.
 All status information and printouts can be routed into a log file (informational mode) or disabled (quiet mode).
 A low level data trace function is offered as well.